campusrover/speech_recognition/README.md

 ## **Run**

+To run this project in one terminal:

+`roslaunch whisper_4 command.launch`

-To run this project, you can choose to run the files separately using `rosrun` and  `roslaunch rosbridge_server rosbridge_websocket.launch` in separate terminals
+Or to run the files in separate terminals:

-or run `roslaunch whisper_4 command.launch` to have them all in one terminal.
+`rosrun whisper_4 execute.py`

+`rosrun whisper_4 listen.py`

+`roslaunch rosbridge_server rosbridge_websocket.launch`

 ## **Known Errors**